 Moreover, the remaining marshes and swamps are not as robust as they once were.
 Many areas are threaded with oil pipeline ditches and navigation canals, which bring salt water deep into the brackish and freshwater wetlands of southern Louisiana, disrupting the salinity balance required by the plants that hold wetland soils together.
 This intrusion of ocean water results in areas that appear healthy on the surface but are too weak to withstand storms like Katrina or Rita.
 Additionally, navigation channels have the potential to funnel storm surge inland, such as the Mississippi River Gulf Outlet (MRGO) did during Katrina, which contributed to catastrophic levee breaks.
 Although MRGO was finally closed in 2009, restoration of the areas affected by it remains to be fully executed.

 The disappearance and destruction of millions of acres of wetlands have left Louisiana with fewer natural defenses to protect it against future hurricanes.
-Without urgent action to rebuild the region’s wetlands and reverse the damage wrought by Katrina and Rita and other storms, major sections of the Mississippi River Delta and coastal Louisiana could vanish the next time a major storm strikes the coast.
+Without urgent action to rebuild the region’s wetlands and reverse the damage wrought by Hurricane Katrina and other storms, major sections of the Mississippi River Delta and coastal Louisiana could vanish the next time a major storm strikes the coast.

 Learn more about the 19 Priority Restoration Projects we have identified that represent the most promising near-term solutions for restoring Louisiana's coast.